Introduction-to-Programming-OSOWSKI/SecretPassword/README.md

 # **Secret Password**

 ## **Assignment Description**
-Create a method called passwordCheck that takes a given string and returns true/false if it matches the password.
+Create a method called passwordCheck() that takes a given string and returns true/false if it matches the password.
 The password is Knights42.
-This method should be implemented into a simple system that asks the user for a password, and tells them if they are correct or incorrect.

 ## **Examples**
->Please enter the password.
-Potato99
-ACCESS DENIED

->Please enter the password
-Knights42
-ACCESS GRANTED

 >passwordCheck("Potato99")
 false